Why do you need a fire integrity test?

 The AlertONE technician will use specialized equipment to pressurize and depressurize an enclosure.
 The results of the test are then used to evaluate whether a clean agent or CO2 suppression system will adequately protect the equipment within the enclosure.
 This test can also be used to optimize room and suppression system design.

 AlertONE provides room integrity testing for all types of enclosures, from server rooms to industrial complexes.

 For more challenging rooms, we also have the qualifications and equipment to conduct double fan testing, which can more accurately evaluate the integrity of a room.
-Our equipment and software are calibrated on a schedule that either meets or exceeds the standards.
-Our testers are skilled at identifying the leaks within an enclosure and can make recommendations on repairs required to improve the room integrity.
+Our equipment and software are calibrated on a schedule that always meets or exceeds the industry standard.
+Our technicians are highly skilled at identifying any leaks within an enclosure and will make recommendations on how to improve the room’s integrity.